mtwasetku-ui/physioto/src/content/blog/neck-pain-cervicogenic-headache-home-physiotherapy.md

 ### How do I know if my headaches are coming from my neck?

 The most reliable indicators are: headaches that start at the back of the head or neck; headaches that are consistently on one side; headaches triggered or worsened by neck movement or sustained postures; and associated neck stiffness.
 A physiotherapy assessment is the most practical way to determine whether your cervical spine is the source.
-Michael can reproduce and reduce your headache through cervical examination — a diagnostic response that strongly confirms the cervical origin.
+Micheal can reproduce and reduce your headache through cervical examination — a diagnostic response that strongly confirms the cervical origin.

 ### Can physiotherapy cure cervicogenic headache?